Kong/developer.konghq.com/app/insomnia/concepts.md

 ---

 ## Design document
 A design document is a workspace containing tools to design an API specification.
-You can write and edit a spec, generate a collection from the spec to send requests, and create test suites to run different types of tests.
+You can write and edit a spec, generate a collection from the spec to send requests, and create test suites to run different types of tests against your API or API spec.

 For more details, see [Documents](/insomnia/documents)

 ## Request collection
-A request collection is a workspace in which you can create or import requests, and send them.
-You can customize your requests with environment variables, template tags, pre-request and after-response scripts.
-You can run a single request or select a series of requests to run together.
+A request collection is a workspace for sending requests.
+You can create new requests or import requests from an API spec, clipboard, or even from a Postman collection.
+Requests can be customized with environment variables, template tags, pre-request and after-response scripts.
+Requests can be run individually or as a series of requests to run together.

 <!-- Create collection page and add link -->